Titus Horten

 ° Wuppertal 1882 – † Oldenburg 1936

-- In 2011, his body was moved to the chapel of the Dominican school in Vechta.
-The process of his beatification is ongoing.
+After his death, Titus Horten's remains were brought to the chapel of the Dominican school in Vechta.
+The process of his beatification is currently underway.

 Bibliography: